queryluke/masseffect-5e-data/data/feats/ambushing-hunter-mode.md

   - type: action
     resource: {}
     shortDesc: >-
-      For 1 minute, speed increases by <me-distance length="5" />, become invisible until you attack or deal damage, and 1/turn deal {{ profBonus }}d6 damage w/ weapon attacks when attack has advantage or friendly creature within <me-distance length="5" abbr />
+      Become <me-condition id="invisible" /> for 1 minute or until you make an attack or deal damage.
+Additionally, for the next minute, your movement speed increases by <me-distance length="5" /> and, once per turn, you deal {{ profBonus }}d6 additional damage with a weapon attack when the attack has advantage or a friendly creature is within <me-distance length="5" abbr /> of the target.
-      of target.
 prerequisite: Geth
 prereq:
   - type: species